microsoft/Templates-for-Power-Platform/README.md

 # Templates for Power Platform

-Solutions designed to expedite the implementation of the Power Platform within large-scale enterprises.
+Solutions designed to expedite the implementation of Power Platform within large-scale enterprises.

 ## Currently Offered Solutions